pippinbarr/cart253-2018/modules/physics-motion/physics-motion.md

 2. The lower limit.
 This is the smallest possible value you want the expression to result in.
 3. The upper limit.
 This is the highest possible value you want the experience to result in.

-- By constraining our velocity calculation to be between `-speed` and `speed` we're guaranteeing that the the object won't accelerate to a velocity faster than it's maximum speed
+- By constraining our velocity calculation to be between `-speed` and `speed` we're guaranteeing that the the object won't accelerate to a velocity faster than its maximum speed

 ---